MrIzzat/Data-Engineering-Coursera/Introduction to Data Engineering/Module 1/2-Key players in the Data Ecosystem/Key players in the Data Ecosystem.md

 * Clean, transform and prepare data
 * Design, store and manage data in data repositories

-They enable data to be accesible in formats and systems the various business applciations as well as stake holders like data analysts and data scientists can utilize.
+They enable data to be accessible in formats and systems the various business applications as well as stake holders like data analysts and data scientists can utilize.

 Skills:

 * Good knowledge of programming
-* Sound knowledge of systems and techonology architectures
+* Sound knowledge of systems and technology architectures
-* In-depth understaing of relational databases and non relational data stores
+* In-depth understanding of relational databases and non relational data stores

 # Data Analysts